FAMILY RETREAT WEEKEND. A WONDERFUL WEEKEND AWAY FOR TS KIDS AND THEIR FAMILIES.

 The next Family Retreat Weekend will take place June 8 – 10, 2018.
 REGISTRATION IS NOW OPEN!

-The early bird cost of this year’s retreat is $55 a person.
-Registration will go up to $65 after April 6!!
+The cost of this year’s retreat is $65 a person.
 All registrations are due by April 27.
 (Please be sure to fill out the form linked to your confirmation email!)

 “The retreat weekend is a way to gain further knowledge and offer support to our son with TS.
 It is a way for us to gain support in our journey.
 The retreat is a nice way to connect with families in a relaxed atmosphere while allowing our children to be who they are—not worrying that they will be judged or critiqued.”